 Project Leader: Johan Wesseloo Software Engineer: Paul Harris Conceptual Software Design: Paul Harris and Johan Wesseloo App development: Johan Wesseloo, Paul Harris, Kyle Woodward, Dan Cumming-Potvin, Wei Duan

-With this system we were able to reduce the complexity of the software by creating focussed apps dedicated to smaller tasks, each with its own interface that can be tailored towards the level of the user’s expertise.
-With this interface mXrap was created.
+With this system, we were able to reduce the complexity of the software by creating focused apps dedicated to smaller tasks, each with its own interface that could be tailored towards the level of the user’s expertise.
+With this interface, mXrap was created.